Azure/azure-service-operator/docs/hugo/content/contributing/developer-setup.md

 0. Make sure you have installed [the prerequisites to use Docker](https://code.visualstudio.com/docs/remote/containers#_system-requirements), including [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) if on Windows.
 1. Install VS Code and the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension (check installation instructions there).
 2. Open VS Code
-3. Run the VS Code command (with `Ctrl-Shift-P`): `Remote Containers: Clone Repository in Container Volume...`
+3. Run the VS Code command (with `Ctrl-Shift-P`): `Dev Containers: Clone Repository in Container Volume...`

    **Note**: in Windows, it is important to clone directly into a container instead of cloning first and then loading that with the `Remote Containers` extension, as the tooling performs a lot of file I/O, and if this is performed against a Windows folder mounted into the devcontainer then it is unusably slow.